Howell Emanuel Donaldson III: Ronald Felton

 At about 4:50 a.m. on November 14, a 60-year-old man was crossing North Nebraska Avenue just north of East Caracas Street when the suspect came up behind him and fatally shot him.
 The victim, identified as Ronald Felton, was walking to the New Seasons Apostolic Ministries to meet the pastor to get ready to distribute food to families in need.
 He had been a volunteer at the food bank for more than a decade.

 Community response

 On October 13, police deduced that the murders of Mitchell and Hoffa were connected based on ballistic evidence showing bullets from both victims came from the same Glock handgun.
 They increased patrols in the area and issued a statement urging people to not walk alone at night.
 Except for a grainy security cam video of a man in a hoodie, Tampa police had very few leads, and no suspects.
-Dozens of people from the Tampa Bay area came together to mourn the deaths of Mitchell, Hoffa, Naiboa, and Felton on separate occasions, as well.

 On October 31, 2017, over 50 police officers were stationed in the Seminole Heights area, as well as Tampa's then-interim police chief Brian Dugan and Tampa Mayor Bob Buckhorn, to ensure a safe night of trick-or-treating for the community's youth.
 Officers from the Florida Highway Patrol (FHP), Hillsborough County sheriffs office and Tampa officers were stationed throughout the community in cars and on horseback.

-A $110,000 reward was put forward for information leading to the person(s) responsible for the murders.